-Through the establishment of a caring framework as a Rights Respecting School we aim to foster positive attitudes towards education and encourage pupils to value the importance of good attendance and punctuality in line with Article 29 of UNCRC 'The role of education is to encourage children to reach their potential';
+Through the establishment of a caring framework as a Rights Respecting School we aim to foster positive attitudes towards education and encourage students to value the importance of good attendance and punctuality in line with Article 29 of UNCRC 'The role of education is to encourage children to reach their potential';

-- To improve the overall attendance of pupils in St Mary's; - To promote good attendance through positive home school relationships; - To recognise good attendance with awards, postcards of congratulation and certificates; - To provide advice, support and guidance to parents/guardians and pupils; - To promote and develop effective working relationships with the Education Welfare Service.
+- To improve the overall attendance of students in St. Mary's; - To promote good attendance through positive home school relationships; - To recognise good attendance with awards, postcards of congratulation and certificates; - To provide advice, support and guidance to parents/carers and students; - To promote and develop effective working relationships with the Education Welfare Service.